IFX Trading Terms and Conditions

 19.2 Third party rights: A person who is not a party to the Terms shall not have any rights under or in connection with them.

 19.3 No variation: The Terms shall not be superseded or modified except with our written consent.

-19.5 Commission disclosure: In accordance with standard industry practice, IFX pays commission to the individuals and companies that introduce clients to it.
+19.5 Commission disclosure: In accordance with standard industry practice, IFX may pay commission to the individuals and companies that introduce clients to IFX.

-19.6 Assignment: You may not transfer your rights or obligations under these terms and conditions to any other party.
-We may transfer our rights and obligations under these terms and conditions and will provide you with prior notification of any such transfer.
+19.7 Assignment: You may not transfer your rights or obligations under the Terms and conditions to any other party.
+We may assign or subcontract any or all of its rights and obligations under the Terms to any of our group companies from time to time.
+We may also transfer our rights and obligations under the Terms to another third party and will provide you with prior notification of any such transfer.

 19.8 Complaints: If you wish to make a complaint to us, you should contact your account representative or write to us at the address given above.
 All complaints will be handled in accordance with the rules of the Financial Conduct Authority and the applicable Payment Services Regulations.
 A copy of our complaints procedure is available on request.
 You may be eligible to refer your complaint to the Financial Ombudsman Service and you can contact them by writing to South Quay Plaza, 183 Marsh Wall, London E14 9SR, by telephone on 0300 123 9 123 or by visiting the Financial Ombudsman Service website at www.financial-ombudsman.org.uk.